 An Euler circuit (or Eulerian circuit) is a walk in the graph that passes through every edge exactly once and comes back to the origin vertex.
 A graph is Eulerian if it has an Eulerian circuit.

 Theorem 2.1

-A connected graph is Eulerian if and only if it has no vertices of odd degree.
+A connected graph is Eulerian if and only if all its vertices are of even degree.

 Proof.
 Discrete Math.